Satan the devil

 It puts the ultimate blame for suffering and sin on the devil and characterizes him as the

-That's why Jesus came in the flesh.
-John writes: "For this purpose the Son of God appeared, that he might destroy the works of the devil" (1.
-John 3,8).
-Colossians speaks of this ruined work in cosmic terms: "He stripped the principalities and authorities of their power, and set them openly, and made them triumphant in Christ" (Colossians 2,15).
+That is why Jesus came in the flesh.
+John writes: “The reason the Son of God appeared was to destroy the works of the devil.”
+(1. Joh 3,8)The Epistle to the Colossians speaks of this destroyed work in cosmic terms: “He stripped the rulers and authorities of their power and made a public spectacle of them, triumphing over them in Christ.”
+(Kol 2,15).

-Unsurprisingly, Satan would try to destroy God's purpose in his Son, Jesus Christ.
-Satan's goal was to kill the Word made flesh, Jesus, when he was a baby (Revelation 1 Cor2,3; Matthew 2,1-18) to try him during his life (Luke 4,1-13), and imprison him and kill him (v.
-13; Luke 22,3-6).
+It is therefore not surprising that Satan would try to destroy God's purpose in his Son, Jesus Christ.
+Satan's goal was to kill the incarnate Word, Jesus, when he was a baby.
+(Offb 12,3; Mt 2,1-18), to try him during his lifetime (Lk 4,1-13), and to imprison and kill him (v.
+13; Lk 22,3-6).

 Satan "succeeded" in the final attempt on Jesus' life, but Jesus' death and subsequent resurrection exposed and condemned the devil.
 Jesus had made a "public spectacle" of the ways of the world and the evil presented by the devil and his followers.
 It became clear to all who would listen that only God's way of love is right.

-Through the person of Jesus and his redemptive work, the devil's plans were reversed and he was defeated.
-Thus, through His life, death, and resurrection, Christ has already defeated Satan, exposing the shame of evil.
-Jesus told his disciples on the night of his betrayal: "That I go to the Father...the prince of this world is now judged" (John 16,11).
+Through the person of Jesus and his work of redemption, the devil's plans were reversed and he was defeated.
+Thus, Christ has already defeated Satan through his life, death, and resurrection, exposing the shame of evil.
+Jesus said to his disciples on the night of his betrayal: “That I am going to the Father…the prince of this world is now judged.”
+(Joh 16,11).

-After Christ returns, the devil's influence in the world will cease and his complete defeat will be evident.
-That victory will come in a final and permanent change at the end of this age3,37-42).
+After Christ's return, the devil's influence in the world will cease, and his complete defeat will be evident.
+This victory will occur in a final and lasting transformation at the end of this age.
+(Mt 13,37-42).

 The mighty prince

-The New Testament tells us that Satan is the controlling force in the present wicked world and that people unconsciously follow him in his opposition to God.
-(In Greek, the word "prince" or "prince" [as in John 12,31 used] a translation of the Greek word archon, which referred to the highest government official of a political district or city).
+The New Testament tells us that Satan is the controlling power of the present evil world, and that people unconsciously follow him in his opposition to God.
+(In Greek, the word "prince" or "ruler" [as in Joh 12,31 used] a translation of the Greek word archon, which referred to the highest government official of a political district or city).

 Today, much of the western world pays little heed to a reality that fundamentally affects their lives and future—the fact that the devil is a real spirit who seeks to harm them at every turn and seeks to thwart God's loving purpose.
 Christians are exhorted to be aware of Satan's machinations so that they may resist them through the guidance and power of the indwelling Holy Spirit.
 Unfortunately, some Christians have gone to a misguided extreme in a "hunt" for Satan, and have unwittingly given additional fodder to those who scoff at the idea that the devil is a real and evil being.